20 Free Summer Programs for High School Students

 NYU's ARISE is a comprehensive summer experience for students interested in engineering and its various subsets.
 The program’s interdisciplinary curriculum covers courses and disciplines such as chemical engineering, robotics, computer science, bio- and molecular engineering, machine learning, anthropology, biology, aerospace engineering, and AI.

-ARISE is designed to help students develop skills in various STEM disciplines through hands-on work in research labs.
-Students will also attend classroom learning sessions, workshops (on ethics, lab safety, and data collection) and college admissions prep sessions.
-One of the distinguishing features of ARISE is the mentorship provided by NYU's research faculty.
-This mentorship fosters an environment of collaboration, guidance, and innovation, allowing you to work on meaningful research projects that contribute to advancements in your chosen STEM fields.
+ARISE is designed to help students develop skills across various STEM disciplines through hands-on research in labs.
+Students will also attend classroom learning sessions, workshops (on ethics, lab safety, and data collection), and college admissions prep sessions.
+One of ARISE's distinguishing features is the mentorship provided by NYU's research faculty.
+This mentorship fosters an environment of collaboration, guidance, and innovation, enabling you to work on meaningful research projects that advance your chosen STEM fields.
 At the end of the program, students will present their findings at a colloquium.

 The 2024 cohort is set to accept 76-80 students.